 - Oxygen, since it usually drops during a flare-up (doctor must manage oxygen use for safe use)

 - Treatment in the hospital

-It's best to deal with flare-ups in the early going and not to wait until they get worse.
+It's best to deal with flare-ups right away.
 If you're not sure what to do, call your doctor as soon as possible.

 What Other Problems Can COPD Lead To?

 Flare-ups can land you in the hospital, and they can be life-threatening.
 They can cause your oxygen levels to fall sharply, make it very hard to catch your breath, and throw off your heart rhythm.

 COPD also raises your odds of having heart disease, lung cancer, and high blood pressure in your lungs (in severe COPD).
 Check with your doctor to see how you can limit your risks for these other conditions.

 Make sure you tend to your overall well-being and keep an eye on your mood, since people with COPDcan sometimes get depressed.
 If you find that you're often sad or feel helpless or hopeless, talk to your doctor.